“When you shift your state, your whole perspective and world shifts. Problems dissolve, villains become victims and compassion kicks in.”

 The Alchemy of Love and Joy™

-There’s much more I could write about my talk with Cindy, and the instances she cited in modern scientific developments (for example, entanglement theory) that illustrate both what she knows to be true (that there is no separation) and that we’ve been conditioned to disbelieve it (scientists assume that two things have become entangled; whereas, in Cindy’s words, “They’re not entangled; they’re not separate.”).
+There’s much more I could write about my talk with Cindy, and the instances she cited in modern scientific developments (for example, entanglement theory) that illustrate both what she knows to be true (that there is no separation) and that we’ve been conditioned to disbelieve it (scientists assume that two things have become entangled; whereas, in her words, “they’re not entangled; they’re not separate.”).
 But for those of you who are fascinated by her teachings, there are many ways in which you can explore them further (outlined below).

 So I’ll sum up by returning to some of the facts about Cindy.
 She came to my attention when she sent a very sweet email congratulating me on this website and encouraging me to continue.
 I chose her as a Kickass Canadian not only because of the work she’s committed to, but also because, when Alchemy: How to Feel Good No Matter What was chosen out of 3,000 books and won her the 2010 Next Top Spiritual Author Contest, she turned down the publishing deal and instead began distributing her book for free online.

-Her book is still available for free in PDF via Cindy’s Facebook page, and you can also purchase the hardcopy by emailing email@example.com.
+Her book is still available for free in PDF via Cindy’s Facebook page, and you can also purchase the hardcopy by emailing [email protected].
 The book officially launches in hardcopy in 2012, when you can find it through all the usual channels, including bookstores and Amazon.

 Cindy also offers talks, workshops and individual consultations on her practice The Alchemy of Love and Joy™, all of which are outlined on her website and aim to help people realize that they can shift their state to control their feeling.
-On top of Alchemy, Cindy runs the publishing company Go Beyond and is working on a new work of creative non-fiction.
+On top of Alchemy, she runs the publishing company Go Beyond and is working on a new work of creative non-fiction.

 With the facts out of the way, I return briefly to the questions—those little things both Cindy and I started out with.
 “I think everybody has those questions buried inside,” she says.
 “A lot of people can really ignore them for a good part of their life, especially when things are going well.
 But when things start not going so well, that’s when the questions might start to stir again.”

-The questions may not be the ultimate goal, but they are what led Cindy to her current practice of Alchemy.
+The questions may not be the ultimate goal, but they are what led her to her current practice of Alchemy.
 And they represent awareness, even if only at a subconscious level, that we are not wholly at peace with who we are and how we see the universe.

-“We’re looking at the world from a separated point of view,” says Cindy.
+“We’re looking at the world from a separated point of view,” she says.
 “Once you start to become aware of that, you see how much it’s happening.
 Everybody wants to go out and save the world, save the bears, save the children.
 You will never do it as long as you’re operating under the belief that you act alone.
 Because then it’s you, this little ego, against the whole universe.
 But once you realize that’s not who you are, the whole universe unfolds.
 Lao Tzu said it best: ‘To the mind that is still, the whole universe surrenders.’
 Trying to save the world from the outside is like trying to fix the fruit on the tree; we need to go to the root.”

 With that, Cindy and I hung up the phone.
 Except it didn’t feel like an ending; it felt like the conversation was only just beginning.